pmem/pmdk/README.md

 * **libfabric** (v1.4.2 or later) -- required by **librpmem**

 ><sup>1</sup> PMDK requires libndctl v63 or newer (to enable RAS features) by default.
-If you have such libndctl version but you don't want to depend on this API please bulid PMDK with NDCTL_USE_V63_API=n.
+If you have such libndctl version but you don't want to depend on this API please build PMDK with NDCTL_USE_V63_API=n.
 For more information please check this issue pmem/issues#1039

 ### Windows